Director of Residence Education and Housing Services at Michigan State University

 Although her professional journey has taken her across the country, Helena proudly considers Detroit, MI, her home.
 She is also a devoted mother to her amazing son, Antwan, who is well into his collegiate journey.
 Guided by the philosophy “Be Great,” Helena is deeply passionate about inspiring herself and others to live their best lives.

-Here’s the Story: “Good Grief”
+Here’s the Story: “The Power of YOU”